pulumi/pulumi-hugo/themes/default/content/blog/cloud-engineering-the-future-is-now/index.md

 ## Putting Cloud Engineering in Practice

 Our speakers all commented on how the cloud is speeding up development.
-Applications are dynamic, and your infrastructure should also be dynamic, according to Adrian Cockcroft.
+Applications are dynamic, and your infrastructure should also be dynamic, according to Adrian Cockcroft, VP of Sustainability Architecture at Amazon.
 The future of infrastructure is a mixture of lightweight, scalable services combined with event-driven architecture.
 Furthermore, composing infrastructure should take advantage of well-architected frameworks such as those published by AWS and Liberty Mutual.

 Underscoring this, Justin Fitzhugh, VP of Cloud Engineering at Snowflake, cited the need to disaggregate compute and storage to scale independently.
 Moreover, Snowflake needed to scale across three public clouds with self-managed infrastructure.
 In Snowflake's experience, scaling with manual processes was not a viable option.
 They codified actions by following the software engineering process of code commits, tests, CI processes, and a CD pipeline for execution.